 Read: To recapture the process of growing up

-Crown of Blood is a very sensational and melodramatic title for what is a fairly sensible historical biography.
+Crown of Blood is a very sensational, melodramatic title for what is a fairly sensible historical biography.

 I knew very little about Lady Jane Grey- put on the throne by unscrupulous relatives as Queen of England for nine days, before being beheaded by her cousin Mary I. Tragic.
 This book sets out to combat the idea of Jane as a powerless pawn, the classic Victorian heroine.

-TAllis does this fairly wall.
-I was surprised at the level of Jane’s academic ability, shown in her epistolary relationships with the leading thinkers of her day.
+Tallis does this fairly well.
+I was surprised at the level of Jane’s academic ability, shown in her epistolary relationships with comtemporary leading thinkers.
 Her intellect tied to the strength of her convictions in the Protestant faith fuel Tallis’s thesis that Jane would have made a good queen.

 It doesn’t totally change my views of Lady Jane Grey (I’m not sure they were that well formed with to begin with), but it does flesh out a girl often consigned to a postscript of history.

 Read: If you like Antonia Fraser or Alison Weir

 Jack the Ripper is excellent material for countless writers of both fact and fiction.
 A serial murderer of five down-and-out women, the Ripper menaced the gloomy streets of London, teasing the Police with hundreds of creepy letters before vanishing.
 A mix of seedy music hall glamour and gin-soaked slum squalor, all overlaid with a good dose of Victorian morality and ruffles.